Share:

 Company liquidation: Procedure and important information

-1. NOTARIZATION OF THE STATEMENT
+1. CERTIFICATION OF STATEMENT BY A NOTARY

 DURATION OF THE LIQUIDATION PROCESS

-SETTLEMENT OF OBLIGATIONS – VERY IMPORTANT!
+SETTLEMENT OF OBLIGATIONS – A KEY REQUIREMENT